guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 After distilling our vision from the research we have to make the vision concrete by making a proper concept  and a visualisation of the concept.
 The concept should be easy to understand by others with little knowledge on the subject.

 ##### Guido
 For concepting I want to master the rapid prototyping method.
 I feel that I'm at my best working with trail-and-error methods.
 Quickly building something, testing if it works as expected and iterating small improvements along the way.
-For me it feels like the most productive way of build something.
-I prefer iterating over a design based on a prototype, not just a design document.
+For me it feels like the most productive way of building something.
+I prefer iterating over a design based on a prototype, rather than just a design document.

 I would like to create a new habit for myself, using paper more often.
 I think that especially in our field of work you can look at computer screens too much.
 By approaching the same subject on paper I think I could come up with new ideas I wouldn't have come up with otherwise.